 - 1. What is the name of the person certifying the declaration for your State?
 Tim Johnson - 2.
 What is this person's title?
-Chief of the NM State Police - 3.
+Chief- NM State Police - 3.
 Who is your Governor's highway safety representative?
-Michael Sandoval - 4.
+Joseph Romero - 4.
 What is this person's title?
-Cabinet Secretary, NM Dept of Transportation
+Captain NM State Police